opoupeney/dfd/source/index.rst

 Guide to DreamFace Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DreamFace documentation is divided in to a number of guides to take you from novice to DreamFace Expert as quickly as possible.
+The DreamFace documentation is divided into a series of guides created to take you from novice to DreamFace Expert as quickly as possible:

 * :ref:`getting-started-label` contains everything you need to get up and running and create your first DreamFace application.
 * :ref:`developer-guide-label` is a practical, hands-on guide for developers providing reference information and real-world examples.